Back to Projects

 03

-Filters hid in the overflow.
-We surfaced them beside search for faster refinement and higher engagement.
+Problem: Filters lived in an overflow menu, making them hard to find.
+Opportunity: Surface filters next to search for faster refinement and higher engagement.

 04